bekk/bekk-christmas/post/functional/scala-3.md

 support,
 <!-- ADT modeling with enums that also supports working GADT's,  -->
 explicit null handling, export clauses, and a new macro system.
-While the details are still being hammered on, it is interesting to ponder where all of this will take the language.
+While the details are still being hammered out, it is interesting to ponder where all of this will take the language.
 Eager to try it out [^scastieHelloWorld]?

 <!-- TODO nevn braceless syntax? -->